draeger-lab/refinegems/docs/source/modules-desc/growth.rst

 .. note::

-  The function always return a single solution, but there may be more than one solution, especially for the third case.
+  The function always returns a single solution, but there may be more than one solution, especially for the third case.